 Should anyone feel so minded one day to write the history of the compact SUV, that curious breed of car known more commonly and excruciatingly as the ‘soft-roader’, it’s hard to see the Volkswagen Tiguan making much of an impact on its pages.

-It’s not because the Tiguan is a poor car, or unsuccessful.
-On the contrary after the staple Polo, Golf and Passat, VW sells more of them in the UK than any of its many other cars.
+It’s not because the Volkswagen Tiguan is a poor car, or unsuccessful.
+On the contrary after the staple Volkswagen Polo, Volkswagen Golf and Volkswagen Passat, VW sells more of them in the UK than any of its many other cars.

 But it’s not exactly an extrovert, a car designed to get itself or, indeed, its occupants noticed.
 Like so many VWs over so many generations, its self-appointed role is to quietly and discreetly get on with the job and leave the posturing and posing to others.